-Something that many people may not know is that here at the Carnegie Library of Pittsburgh – Library for the Blind and Physically Handicapped we have a fully equipped and functioning volunteer-run recording studio.
+Something that many people may not know is that here at the Carnegie Library of Pittsburgh – Library of Accessible Media for Pennsylvanians we have a fully equipped and functioning volunteer-run recording studio.
 This little-known secret is a true gem, and contributes to the noble mission of the National Library Service for the Blind and Print Disabled.

 Just for a little background, The National Library Service for the Blind and Print Disabled (or NLS, as we like to call it) has been providing accessible reading materials to those who are blind, low vision, or otherwise print disabled (anyone who has any condition that would prevent them from enjoying reading) since 1931 (and actually before that, but not as consistently).
 Accessible reading materials can mean braille, large print, or audiobooks.
 Most of the audiobooks used by our service have been recorded in Washington DC until very recently, when the NLS started to acquire commercial recordings of audiobooks.
 These books include classics, popular titles, best-sellers, and much more.
 What they record does not, however, include titles of local or regional interest.
 For that, it is up to the states to record: enter our recording studio.

 We can make any book that has a Pennsylvania connection accessible.
 The author can be from or have lived in PA, the book can be explicitly about PA, or the book can be set in PA.
 Even if just part of a book is set in PA, we can record that title.
 We have recorded books on PA sports, PA history, civil war history, poetry, essays, memoirs, and cookbooks by chefs from PA.
 When we record one of these books, it becomes available to people who receive our service immediately for download through the BARD Mobile App, or we can send it to them on an NLS cartridge through the mail.
 These titles are not only available to Pennsylvania, but throughout the country through the National Library Service, and available internationally because of the Marrakesh Treaty.